-Westinghouse Electric Company was an electrical products manufacturer based out of Monroeville, PA.
-Although the company no longer uses asbestos in its products, for many years it relied on it for its heat and fire-resistant properties.
-As a result, Westinghouse Electric faced many asbestos-related claims as more and more workers began developing dangerous illnesses.
-The company is not longer working under its original name, but its new company, Viacom, continues to face asbestos-related lawsuits stemming from over 30 years ago.
+Westinghouse Electric Company was an electrical products manufacturer based out of Monroeville, Pennsylvania.
+Although the company no longer uses asbestos in its products, for many years it relied on the toxic set of minerals for its heat and fire-resistant properties.

 Westinghouse Electric History

 Founded in 1886 by George Westinghouse, the Westinghouse Electric Company began as an alternating-current electrical generating plant.

 The alternating electrical current was faced with a lot of opposition during that time period, but Westinghouse Electric was successful and went on to branch out into many types of electrical production.